CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab23.md

     After the agent introduces itself, ask it `Do you have any planes for rent?`.
 Notice the agent responds more quickly than it did earlier after finishing your question.
 The **End of utterance (EOU)** setting configures the agent to detect pauses and your end of speech based on context and semantics.
 This enables it to have a more natural conversation.

+### Summary

+In this lab, you created a project in Azure AI Foundry and deployed a GPT-4.1 model.
+You explored the Speech Playground with the Voice Live API, configured an agent with custom voices and avatars, and built a new voice agent from scratch, gaining hands-on experience with real-time conversational AI.

+### You have successfully completed the Hands-on Lab!